Title III Evaluation

 Title III of the Elementary and Secondary Education Act provides funds to states and districts to support ELL students’ successful attainment of English language proficiency and state academic standards.
+The four-year project, funded through the U.S. Education Department’s Policy and Program Studies Service and led by a team of experts from AIR, evaluated Part A of the Title III Program, which provides federal grants to assist states and local governments in addressing the needs of limited English proficient children and immigrant youth.

 1) To describe the progress in implementation of Title III provisions and variation in implementation across states;